LIHPC-Computational-Geometry/spack_recipes/README.md

 **Handmade images**

-The `spack-magix3d` image is "handmade": it takes more than 6 hours to create (exceeds the maximum possible free time on GitHub).

-The others images can be created thanks to the `create-docker-image` workflow available [in the actions tab](https://github.com/LIHPC-Computational-Geometry/spack_recipes/actions/workflows/create-docker-image.yml): click on "Run workflow" button on the right and select the desired image.
+The others images, like `spack-magix3d`, can be created thanks to the `create-docker-image` workflow available [in the actions tab](https://github.com/LIHPC-Computational-Geometry/spack_recipes/actions/workflows/create-docker-image.yml): click on "Run workflow" button on the right and select the desired image.

 ## Build a mirror for sites that do not have an internet connection